KaiDaCanadian/ROicons/README.md

 ```
 Badda-boom, badda-bang.
 You can use this ID inside of an ImageLabel if you so please.
 ![kaboom](https://i.imgur.com/sAfAEzo.png)
+*(All icons can be scaled up to 420x420 pixels before losing quality.)*
 ***

 # Usage